 Grant Description:

 Strengthening Families for Preventing Marijuana Use is a comprehensive approach to family marijuana misuse prevention promoting (a) accurate parent and youth perceptions of marijuana use prevalence, consequences, and acceptability, which are necessary when making healthy decisions and not using marijuana; (b) positive youth development outcomes; and (c) family support and communication skills including on the topic of legalized retail marijuana.
 The program has two integrated components with a goal to improve the quality and quantity of comprehensive community-based programs, supported by Washington State University Extension, for youth and families at risk for marijuana misuse.
 First, a universally available, evidence-based, family-focused intervention, Strengthening Families Program 10–14 (SFP), emphasizes positive youth development (i.e., 6 C’s), family cohesion, parenting skills, effective communication, and appropriate youth monitoring.
-SFP, which includes an evidence-based curriculum adapted for Latinx families, Familias Fuertes, is recognized as an exemplary program by the Office of Juvenile Justice and Delinquency Prevention and the U.S. Department of Education; a model program by the Center for Substance Use Prevention and the Substance Abuse and Mental Health Services Association; and a program of distinction by National 4-H Headquarters & Cooperative State Research, Education, & Extension Service.
+SFP, which includes an evidence-based curriculum adapted for Latinx families, Familias Fuertes, is recognized as an exemplary program by the Office of Juvenile Justice and Delinquency Prevention and the U.S. Department of Education; a model program by the Center for Substance Use Prevention and the Substance Abuse and Mental Health Services Association; and a program of distinction by National 4-H Headquarters and Cooperative State Research, Education, & Extension Service.
 Cost-benefit analyses of SFP find that for every dollar invested in the program, tax payers and society reap $3.89 worth of benefits in reduced costs associated with future substance use and related outcomes.
 Washington State SFP 10–14 and the adapted Familias Fuertes evaluations spanning pre- and post-retail-marijuana legalization find significant improvements in intervention-targeted outcomes associated with youth substance use, including caregivers’ rules about substance use, family harmony, caregiver supervision and enforcement of family rules, and open communication.

 Contact(s):